asyncvlsi/act/CONTRIBUTING.md

 * Please don't use Github issues as a way to request a feature.

 * We have a [Mattermost site](http://avlsi.csl.yale.edu/act/doku.php) where you can self signup, and that is the most appropriate venue for feature requests.
 * Note that the current feature set in the ACT core language has evolved through long experience, so be prepared for a robust discussion before any feature makes it to the TODO list for ACT.

 * Once your feature request goes through the discussion phase, please don't be discouraged if your feature isn't immediately prioritized for implementation.

+### **Are you requesting a new tool?**

+* There are many tools under development, and many more on the wishlist.
+Please open a discussion with the developers on the  [Mattermost site](http://avlsi.csl.yale.edu/act/doku.php) on the feature request channel.
+Also indicate if you are interested in developing the tool.

 ### **Did you write a patch that fixes a bug?**